Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 David M. Gordon - Cheesecake Factory, Inc.

 I think what we have said previously, the cadence of the openings is going to be a couple here in the third quarter and the rest of them will be towards the end of the year.
 And the cadence for next year looks similar to this year.
-We continue to hold out for A plus sites.
+We continue to hold out for A-plus sites.
 And know that, that's where we're going to get the type of returns that we're looking for.
 And we're about where we thought we would be at this point in this year, looking towards next year.

 Joshua C. Long - Piper Jaffray & Co.